michaeljberry/LaravelSandbox/readme.md

 - `npm install`
 - `npm run dev`

+## Access to the site
+The site will be available at the ip address in Homestead.yaml which currently defaults to `192.168.10.10`.
+You can change that if it causes problems in your network.
+If you'd like to use an easier address you can make an entry in `/etc/hosts` for something like `medicdigital.test`

 ## Package Creation
 A key part of this sandbox is to test the ability to create custom packages.
 To that end,